 Paxlovid (nirmatrelvir and ritonavir) is an oral therapy for treating mild to moderate Covid-19.
 Credit: rarrarorro / Shutterstock.

-Paxlovid is a ritonavir-boosted nirmatrelvir drug indicated for the treatment of mild to moderate COVID-19 patients aged 12 years and older who are at high risk of progressing to severe COVID-19, including hospitalisation or death.
+Paxlovid is a ritonavir-boosted nirmatrelvir drug indicated for the treatment of mild to moderate Covid-19 in patients aged 12 years and older who are at high risk of progressing to severe Covid-19, including hospitalisation or death.

 Developed by US-based pharmaceutical firm Pfizer, Paxlovid is available as nirmatrelvir tablets co-packaged with ritonavir tablets for oral co-administration.
 Nirmatrelvir is available as pink-coloured, oval, immediate-release, film-coated tablets, while ritonavir is supplied as white film-coated ovaloid tablets.

-Nirmatrelvir is a novel main protease (Mpro) inhibitor developed by Pfizer to block the SARS-CoV-2 Mpro enzyme activity, while ritonavir is an antiretroviral protease inhibitor and a strong cytochrome P450 (CYP) 3A inhibitor that improves the exposure of nirmatrelvir to an effective level against SARS-CoV-2.
+Nirmatrelvir is a novel main protease (Mpro) inhibitor developed by Pfizer to block the SARS-CoV-2 Mpro enzyme activity.
+Meanwhile, ritonavir is an antiretroviral protease inhibitor and a strong cytochrome P450 (CYP) 3A inhibitor that improves the exposure of nirmatrelvir to an effective level against SARS-CoV-2.

 Regulatory approvals for Paxlovid

-In the same month, the European Medicines Agency’s (EMA) Committee for Medicinal Products for Human Use (CHMP) also recommended the use of Paxlovid for the treatment of COVID-19 patients who do not require supplemental oxygen and are at greater risk of progressing to severe illness.
+In the same month, the European Medicines Agency’s (EMA) Committee for Medicinal Products for Human Use (CHMP) also recommended the use of Paxlovid for the treatment of Covid-19 patients who do not require supplemental oxygen and are at greater risk of progressing to severe illness.
+The drug is authorised for use in the European Union.

-Pfizer plans to submit a new drug application (NDA) to the FDA for full regulatory approval in 2022.
+Pfizer submitted a new drug application (NDA) to the FDA for full regulatory approval in June 2022.

 The virus can spread from an infected individual’s mouth or nose in the form of microscopic droplets when the person coughs, sneezes, speaks, sings or breathes.